 72A.
-Additional duty for foreign acquisition - public landholders
+Additional duty for foreign acquisition - public landholders s.
+72A Part 2 - Charging of Duty on Acquisitions of Interests of Landholders

 - (1) This section applies to a relevant acquisition in a public landholder if - (a) a person liable to pay duty on the relevant acquisition under section 72 is a foreign person; and - (b) the land holdings of the public landholder include residential property or primary production property (or both).